CT5555/CT5555-Endless-Sky-Mods-by-ThisIsKKO/readme.txt

-If I ever to publish the full mod, this is the name I picked.
+If I were ever to publish the full mod, this is the name I picked.
 Almost none of them is complete.
 Includes the FUEL CONSUMING GENERATORS and NUCLEAR WASTE MANAGEMENT & AUTOMATIC MISSILE PRODUCTION.
 Events are little bit of a mess, so good luck!
 If you have any questions, I'm on the Endless Sky Discord Server with nickname "ThisIsNotKKO".
 Everyone is fully authorized to use and modify the codes to be redistributed, however a simple thanks as a sidenote would be appreciated.

 -----FUEL CONSUMING GENERATORS MOD-----